isomerpages/moe-nationaljc/_admissions/IP DSA.md

 <p style="font-size:18px"><b>Selection Process</b></p>

-Applicants will be shortlisted and selected based on the following general criteria:
+<p style="font-size:18px">Applicants will be shortlisted and selected based on the following general criteria:</p>

 1. Demonstrate passion for and commitment to the area of interest;
 2. Exemplify positive character traits, including resilience, motivation and integrity;